-Grilling, one of the oldest methods of cooking, is technically defined as cooking food on a metal grate or grill directly over an open flame.
+Grilling, one of the oldest methods of cooking, is technically defined as barbecuing on the go or grill directly over an open flame.
 Cooking on a griddle can also be considered grilling.
 If you were to ask me what’s best to use when grilling, I’d say charcoal.
 Although gas is more convenient and easier to control, charcoal gives you more intense heat and a smoky flavor.

 Thickly cut meat, chicken, pork and fish can be grilled indirectly over open flame as they take longer to cook. they can be marinated in oil, wine or citrus juice with all the necessary seasonings.
 Or, you can simply brush food with oil and season with salt and pepper.